 The deadline for nominations for the Distinguished Leadership and Disability Awareness Campaign Award is Monday, November 2, 2015.

 The Council established the Community Spirit Awards in 2006, as annual recognition of the efforts of those individuals and organizations that make a difference, through their advocacy efforts, to ensure that people with disabilities and children with disabilities have the opportunity, supports, and access they need to become fully included in society.
 Up to four awards are given and recipients will be recognized during the Council's annual Conference for People with Disabilities on December 7th at a special ceremony in downtown Indianapolis.
 The scholarship includes registration fees, parking, and double occupancy overnight hotel accommodations for award recipients living outside of the Indianapolis area.

 Awards have been established in two categories with a total of four awards:

 To apply, read the nomination guidelines below and send the information requested with the Nomination cover form.
-Contact the Council office at 317-232-7770 or email@example.com you have questions or would like us to mail you a print copy of the award materials.
+Contact the Council office at 317-232-7770 or firstname.lastname@example.org if you have questions or would like us to mail you a print copy of the award materials.

 |2012||Donald Tinsley, Indianapolis||Person with a Disability|